tycobbb/Navigator/README.md

 }];
 ```

-If a route is passed a controller or animation, its type is set to `NAVRouteTypeStack` or `NAVRouteTypeAnimation` respectively.
+If a route is passed a controller or animation, its type is implicitly `NAVRouteTypeStack` or `NAVRouteTypeAnimation` respectively.
 It can be further specified using `-as`, such as in the case of `NAVRouteTypeModal`.
 This allows view controllers to be presented, rather than pushed.